THE TAKING OF SERGEANT GONZALEZ

-In this work of fiction, Sergeant First Class David Gonzalez is a World War II Veteran, former POW, and now a platoon sergeant assigned to one of the most prestigious units in the history of the US Army, the Berlin Command.
-In the Spring of 1950, SFC Gonzalez is about to become an unwilling pawn in game of Cat and Mouse played between Soviet Intelligence services and the Western Allied Forces in the divided city of West Berlin during the early days of the Cold War.
+In this work of fiction, Sergeant First Class David Gonzalez is a veteran of the Second World War II, former guest of the Third Reich as a POW, and now a platoon sergeant assigned to the most prestigious unit in the history of the US Army, the Berlin Command.
+It is now the Spring of 1950, SFC Gonzalez is about to become an unwilling pawn in game of Cat and Mouse played between Soviet Intelligence services and the Western Allied Forces in the divided city of West Berlin during the early days of the Cold War.